 It also includes any other information collected in connection with providing a health service, the donation of body parts or genetic information that could be predictive of your, or a relative’s health.

 Where we provide insurance products to you, we may collect, hold, use and disclose certain health information about you when you are applying for insurance or when we are assessing any claim you make.

-As an insurance provider, we offer policies which include illness or injury benefits, involuntary unemployment benefits and life benefits.
-We require your sensitive information (including your health information) in order to assess any claims for payment under an insurance policy (including one-off or ongoing payments) and the suitability of providing you with further insurance policies.
+We require your sensitive information (including your health information) in order to assess any claims for payment under an insurance policy (including one-off or ongoing payments) relating to illness, or injury benefits, involuntary unemployment and life benefits.

 We will only collect sensitive information (such as health information) about you if you give your consent and if it is reasonably necessary for our business functions and activities.